mickem/nscp-docs/reference/generic/SimpleCache.rst

 Queries
 =======
-A quick reference for all avalible queries (check commands) in the SimpleCache module.
+A quick reference for all available queries (check commands) in the SimpleCache module.

 :query:`check_cache`
 --------------------